 Baby Max is 3 weeks old today.
 So, I am 3 weeks postpartum!
-Up until this week, my movement has consisted entirely of easy walking and piston breathing.
+Up until this week, my movement has consisted entirely of easy walking and gentle core and pelvic floor exercises.
 This movement has felt great and I’m feeling ready for a little bit more.
 This next week, I will add in some gentle movements, no more difficult than movements of daily living (for example, body weight squats, heel slides and scapular retractions).
 But, before I start, I want to know what my abdominal muscles are doing.
+In this post,

 Take note of this data.
 The numbers are not good or bad, but they will given you a baseline as you figure out how things are changing over the next few weeks.
 Avoid the temptation to check your DR every week.
 There’s too much noise in the data and changes to the tissue take time.
 I suggest no more frequently than every 3 weeks.

 The results of my self-assessmentWhen I felt my linea alba without a head lift, I felt the least tension right around my belly button.
 When I lifted my head, I felt a three finger gap at the belly button.
 I was able to sink my fingers in up to about my first knuckle.
 Three fingers above my belly button, the gap was about two finger widths with good tension and three fingers below my belly button, the gap was one finger width with good tension.

 When I add in a connection breath, the gap at my belly button reduces to two fingers, although I don’t have much improvement in tension.
 The gap reduces to one finger width below my sternum and less than one finger width above my pubic bone.
 All of these observations are consistent with my abdominal separation being widest right around my belly button.
 The shape of the abdominal separation can vary widely individual to individual (see the image below), and this information can be useful as you’re rehabbing so you know where to focus your abdominal work.